p-offtermatt/website/_pages/about.md

 ---
 layout: about
-title: about
+title: About
 permalink: /
-description: <a href="#">Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+description: Some information about me and what I do.

 profile:
   align: right
   image: prof_pic.jpg
   address: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>

 news: true
 social: true
 ---

-I am a Ph.D. student at the Université de Sherbrooke and the Max Planck Institute for Software Systems in Saarbrücken, under co-supervision by
+I am a Ph.D. student at the <a href="https://www.usherbrooke.ca/">Université de Sherbrooke</a> and the <a href="https://www.mpi-sws.org/">Max Planck Institute</a> for Software Systems in Saarbrücken, under co-supervision by
 <a href="http://info.usherbrooke.ca/mblondin/">Michael Blondin</a> and <a href="https://fmazowiecki.github.io/">Filip Mazowiecki</a>.

 My current research focus is on <a href="https://en.wikipedia.org/wiki/Formal_verification">formal verification</a>, particularly of infinite-state systems.